 ACS may, from time to time, disclose your personal information to:

 If you are a skilled migration assessment applicant, we provide the Commonwealth Department of Home Affairs with your assessment outcome, education qualifications, employment information, identification details relevant to your skilled migration application and your migration agent’s details (if applicable).

 ACS may disclose personal information for secondary purposes that are related to the primary collection purpose but only in situations where it is reasonable to expect such information to be disclosed.
 Typically, this would be for internal business practices (auditing, product development, IT support and service providers, credit and collection agencies etc).

 ACS is represented on a number of international bodies (including IFIP, SEARCC and IP3) and is a signatory to the Seoul Accord.
 It does not disclose any personal information to these bodies other than that of the ACS’s appointed representatives.

-ACS is a Registered Training Organisation (RTO) within the Australian Skills Quality Authority (ASQA) framework and as such is required to comply with the National VET Provider Collection Data Requirements Policy.
+ACS is a Registered Training Organisation (‘RTO’) within the Australian Skills Quality Authority (‘ASQA’) framework and as such is required to comply with the National VET Provider Collection Data Requirements Policy.
 This includes providing reports which reveal personal information.
 This information is presented in aggregated form and used by VET regulators to better support the VET sector and will not identify individuals.

 ACS is obligated by statute (Associations Incorporation Act 1991) to make available for inspection by the members of ACS the Prescribed Information in its Register of members.
 Prescribed Information includes the name and address of each member.
 In certain circumstances, members may apply to the ACS to restrict access to their personal information that is recorded in the register of members.

 Likewise, members and others who have registered for an ACS event have an Opt In option to receive SMS communications (typically reminders for events).